Josh Turner (rugby union)

-Josh Turner (born 23 September 1995) is an Australian rugby sevens player.
+Josh Turner (born 23 September 1995) is a professional rugby union player who plays as a fullback.
+Born in New Zealand, he represents Australia at international level after qualifying on residency grounds.

+International career

 Turner was a member of the Australian men's rugby seven's squad at the Tokyo 2020 Olympics.
 The team came third in their pool round and then lost to Fiji 19-0 in the quarterfinal.

 Turner competed for Australia at the 2022 Rugby World Cup Sevens in Cape Town.

+In 2024, he was named as a traveling reserve for the Australian sevens team to the Paris Olympics.